ibm-cloud-docs/openshift/openshift_storage_odf_understand.md

 :   When deleting resources that use ODF storage classes, it is important to follow the recommended procedure.
 Always delete the associated pods and PVs created using OF storage classes before proceeding with the deletion of other resources.

 Follow the correct cleanup order
-:   When decommissioning or removing ODF from your cluster, make sure you follow the documentation when cleaning up resources.
+:   When decommissioning or removing ODF from your cluster, make sure that you follow the documentation when cleaning up resources.
 Start by deleting the `ocscluster` resource, which is responsible for managing the ODF.
 Once the `ocscluster` resource is removed, proceed to remove the ODF add-on from the IBM console.
 Following this sequence ensures a smooth and proper removal of ODF from your cluster, preventing any potential issues or conflicts.

 ### Troubleshooting
 {: #odf-ts-bp}